dreasgrech/ACEUIAppLoader/docs/images/README.md

 # Images for the README

 The README is the first thing a player sees, and most of them will decide whether to bother from the pictures alone.
 This is the shot list.
-Every file here is referenced by `README.md`, and a test fails if one is missing, so the repo cannot go public with broken images in it.
+The pictures themselves are uploaded to GitHub's asset host (drag them into the README editor; they become `user-attachments` URLs) rather than committed, so clones stay small; anything committed here instead must be referenced by `README.md`, and a test fails if a referenced file is missing.

 Capture at **1920x1080** and keep each file under the size given.
 PNG for stills, GIF for motion -- GitHub does not play a committed `.mp4` inline, it renders it as a download